Quiksilver: Roxy

+products a larger part of Quiksilver's overall business and athlete marketing.

 Brand image

 The Quiksilver brand's logo, designed in 1973 by founders Alan Green and John Law, was inspired by Japanese painter Hokusai's woodcut, The Great Wave off Kanagawa.
 It depicts a large wave with a mountain on a red background.
 Roxy's heart-shaped logo was created by putting two Quiksilver icons together and rotating both copies at a 45-degree angle.